-1. Behavioral Health Division at DFPS
+3. Behavioral Health Division at DFPS

-DFPS has a Behavioral Health Services Division within CPS.
-The division includes a Behavioral Health Services Division Administrator, a Trauma-Informed Care Manager, six regional Trauma-Informed Care Program Specialists, a Behavioral Health Services Program Specialist Lead, three Substance Use Program Specialists, two CANS Program Specialists, and three Mental Health Program Specialists.
-All staff are spread throughout the state.
+DFPS has a Behavioral Health Services Division within CPS, with Behavioral Health and Substance Use Disorder spread throughout the state.
 The division is part of a broader CPS Medical Services Division that supports staff meeting medical, behavioral health, and dental needs for children in DFPS conservatorship.
 The combined Medical and Behavioral Health teams assist legacy and SSCC direct delivery staff with access to Medicaid services (STAR Health) and other public behavioral health services available to children and families.
 The broader team includes the DFPS Medical Director, Well-Being Specialists, Nurse Consultants and supporting staff.
 These positions complement two additional Substance Use Program Specialists and two Mental Health Program Specialists who report to Child Protective Investigations.
 The combined team works together to overcome barriers to services, and provide support, resources, and technical assistance to direct delivery staff in their work with families and youth through every stage of service.